Robust Implementation of Foreground Extraction and Vessel Segmentation for X-ray Coronary Angiography Image Sequence: Experimental Results

-In order to quantitatively evaluate and compare the accuracy of the vessel segmentation results by each method, the correctness is expressed by means of \textit{recall}, \textit{precision} and their harmonic mean, the \textit{F-Measure}, defined as\cite{brutzer2011evaluation} where TP(true positive) is the part of correctly classified foreground pixels, FP(false positive) is the part of background pixels that are wrongly classified as foreground, and FN(false negative) is the part of foreground pixels that are wrongly classified as backgrounds.
-Thus, \textit{recall} reflects the ability to identify foreground pixels, \textit{precision} reflects the correctness of classification, and \textit{F-Measure} reflects the comprehensive performance of the segmentation method.
+where TP (true positive) is the part of correctly classified foreground pixels, FP (false positive) is the part of background pixels that are wrongly classified as foreground, and FN (false negative) is the part of foreground pixels that are wrongly classified as backgrounds.
+Thus, recall reflects the ability to identify foreground pixels, precision reflects the correctness of classification, and F-Measure reflects the comprehensive performance of the segmentation method.